 Simply put, depression is a money-making machine.

-The Drugs Keeps Coming, But the People Keep Getting Sicker!
+The Anti-Depressants Keeps Coming, But the People Keep Getting Sicker!

 Suicide rates have not slumped under the onslaught of antidepressants, mood-stabilizers, anxiolytic and anti-psychotic drugs; the jump in suicide rates suggests that the opposite is true.
 In some cases, suicide risk skyrockets once treatment begins (the patient may feel not only penalized for a justifiable reaction, but permanently stigmatized as malfunctioning).
 Studies show that self-loathing sharply decreases only in the course of cognitive-behavioral treatment.” ~Antonella Gambotto-Burke,

-In the Western world, we have a very single sided approach to combatting depression.
+Despite the myriad of ways to combat depression, in the Western world, we have a very myopic approach to beating depression.

 Lots and lots and lots of pills…